Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 i + j;
 ```

 (This kind of error is more common than you might expect, since the `=` and `+` characters usually occupy the same key.)
-Some compilers can detect meaningless expression statements; you’ll get a warning such as “*statement with no effect*.”
+Some compilers can detect meaningless expression statements; you'll get a warning such as “*statement with no effect*.”

 </div>
 <!-- END: div -->